Mumble Rap (mixtape)

 Mumble Rap is the eleventh mixtape by Palestinian-Canadian rapper Belly.
-It was released on October 6, 2017, by XO, Roc Nation and Republic Records.
-The mixtape features a sole guest appearance from Pusha T. It also features production from Boi-1da, Allen Ritter, Ben Billions, DannyBoyStyles, Frank Dukes, T-Minus and Vinylz, among others.
+It was released on 6 October 2017 through XO, Roc Nation, and Republic Records.
+The mixtape features a sole guest appearance from Pusha T. It includes production from Boi-1da mainly, alongside Allen Ritter, Ben Billions, DannyBoyStyles, Frank Dukes, T-Minus and Vinylz, among others.
+A sequel was released on 19 May 2023.